AndrewLamCUHK/info.github.io/_pages/about.md

   - /about.html
 ---

-* I'm a first-year Ph.D student in the [Department of Sociology of The Chinese University of Hong Kong](http://www.soc.cuhk.edu.hk/).
+* I'm an algorithm engineer in [Mininglamp Technology](https://www.mininglamp.com/).
-* I'm very lucky to have [LEE Jaemin](https://jaeminlee.mystrikingly.com/) and [TAM Tony Hong wing](http://www.soc.cuhk.edu.hk/profile/tam-tony-hong-wing/) be my advisors.
+* I'm very lucky to work as research assistant unter the supervise of Prof. [XIA Ying](https://sog.sysu.edu.cn/teacher/XiaYing).
-* My research interests lie in the general area of computational social science, political communication, Text-as-data, and social networks.
+* My research interests lie in the general area of Computational Social Science, Public Opinions, Social Networks.
+My work is mainly about Natural Language Processing.

-* My name written in Chinese is *李宇杰*.
-You may pronounce *Yujie* as *Rinji*.
+* My name written in Chinese is *林阔*.
+You may call me *Andrew* in English or *Lam* in Cantonese.

 * I don't use social media like Twitter, Facebook, Weibo, even though I might have accidentally registered them before.